MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ### Set the refresh schedule
 The refresh schedule determines how often your data in the Microsoft Search index is synced with your original data store.
 You can schedule the refresh in two ways: full crawl or incremental crawl.

 With a **full crawl**, the search engine processes and indexes every item in the content source, regardless of previous crawls.
 Full crawl works best in these situations:
 * You need to detect deletions of data.
 * The incremental crawl failed to crawl content for errors.
 * A software update for Microsoft Search is required.
 Updates modify the search schema.
 * ACLs were modified.
 * Crawl rules were modified.

 With an **incremental crawl**, the search engine can process and index only the items that were created or modified since the last successful crawl.
 Therefore, not all the data in the content source is re-indexed.
-Incremental crawl works best to detect content, metadata, permission, and other updates.
+Incremental crawls works best to detect content, metadata, permission, and other updates.

 Incremental crawls are much faster than full crawls because unchanged items aren’t processed.
 To maintain an accurate data sync between the content source and the search index, you need to run both crawls periodically.

 Each connector type requires a unique default refresh schedule based on how often data is usually modified and the type of modifications.

 ![](media/refreshschedule.png)